-- when you reach age 65 - if you cease an employment arrangement at or after age 60 - when you reach your preservation age (refer to preservation age table) and have not retired, your superannuation benefit can be used to commence a Non-commutable Allocated Pension - when you permanently retire, after attaining the preservation age applicable to you (refer to preservation age table)3 - upon your death - if you suffer permanent incapacity - if you satisfy the criteria for early release of part or all of your benefit on the grounds of severe financial hardship to the satisfaction of the Trustee - if the relevant government authority approves the release on specified compassionate grounds - if you satisfy the criteria of terminal medical condition - when you have been a lost member and are subsequently found, and your account value is less than \$200 - if you were a temporary resident of Australia, when you permanently leave Australia.
+- when you reach age 65 - if you cease an employment arrangement at or after age 60 - if you're age 60 or above and have not retired, your superannuation benefit can be used to commence a Non-commutable Allocated Pension - if you're age 60 or above and permanently retired3 - upon your death - if you suffer permanent incapacity - if you satisfy the criteria for early release of part or all of your benefit on the grounds of severe financial hardship to the satisfaction of the Trustee - if the relevant government authority approves the release on specified compassionate grounds - if you satisfy the criteria of terminal medical condition - when you have been a lost member and are subsequently found, and your account value is less than \$200 - if you were a temporary resident of Australia, when you permanently leave Australia.
 You can request the release of all of your super under Departing Australia Superannuation Payments (DASP) via the ATO online at ATO DASP applications - if you qualify for an amount to be released under the First Home Saver Super Scheme, or - on complying with any other condition of release specified in the Regulations.